MaximilianSti/ocmmed_mirror/cluster_instructions.md

 Check the box(es) next to the download(s) you want, scroll down to the bottom of the page, check "I agree" and click on "Download Now".
 Your download will open with IBM Download Director (it may ask for permission: select "Yes").

-After the download, you will have a .bin file, which you can transfer to the cluster with WinSCP
+After the download, you will have a .bin file, which you can transfer to the cluster.

-To run the file, execute the following commands:
+To run the file, execute the following commands (this example uses CPLEX version 12.10):
 ```
 chmod +x cplex_studio1210.linux-x86-64.bin
 ./cplex_studio1210.linux-x86-64.bin
 ```
 During the installation, you will be asked to specify a path.
-You must select a path that you have permission for (for example in my case `/home/username/save/CPLEX`)
+You must select a path in which you have permission and enough space to install the software (for example in my case `/home/username/save/CPLEX`)

 ## Setting parameters
 - Modify the necessary parameters in `parameters.yaml`.

-In particular, make sure that the `output_path` parameter is an existing folder in the ocmmed diretory (Or leave empty if you want to save results directly in the ocmmed folder).
-If the folder doesn't exist, you will get an error when the program tries to save its results.

 - Modifying the parameters in `additional_params.yaml` is optional.